borisbrue/wagtail-tenants/README.md

 6. Run the migrations with `./manage.py migrate_schemas --shared`
 7. Create a public schema with `./manage.py create_tenant`
-8. Create a superuser for the public tenant `./manage.py createsuperuser`
+8. Create a superuser for the public tenant `./manage.py create_tenant_superuser`
 9. Start the Server and have fun
 10. You are able to create tenants within the admin of your public wagtailsite.
 If you want to log into a tenant you need at least one superuser for the tenant.
 You can use `./manage.py create_tenant_superuser` for that.